 The SARP provides both local mode and global mode coverage for the 406 MHz band.
-Cospas satellites may have one of two possible SARP configurations installed: SARP with memory (SARP-1) or an improved SARP with memory (SARP-2).
-These processors are described in sub-sections 4.1.1 and 4.1.2 respectively.
+Cospas satellites have an improved SARP with memory (SARP-2).
+Processed data is transmitted to the ground stations via the downlink transmitter.

+Cospas SARR and SARP are described in sections 3.1 and 4.1 respectively.
 Processed data is transmitted to the ground stations via the downlink transmitter.